 II.
 Long Term Memory (days to weeks)

 Whereas short-term memory involves transient changes in neural dynamics, long-term memory involves persistent modifications of synaptic weights.
 Such experience-dependent long-term changes in weights, referred to as synaptic plasticity, was initially thought to be a unique property of hippocampal circuits.
-Consequently, decades of intense study focused on hippocampal circuits, their plasticity mechanisms, and how they shape memory guided behavior on the time scale of days-to-weeks.
-However, it has since become clear that many other circuits also undergo experience-dependent synaptic plasticity on long time scales, but there is relatively little understanding about their contributions to memory storage and retrieval.
+Consequently, decades of intense study focused on hippocampal circuits, their plasticity mechanisms, and how they shape memory guided behavior.
+However, it has since become clear that many other circuits also undergo experience-dependent synaptic plasticity on long time scales, but there is relatively little understanding about their contributions to memory storage, recall, reorganization and stabilization.

-We are grateful to be part of the Rockefeller and Tri-I Community and are particularly thankful to our collaborators, scientific resource centers, and to our current funding sources including NIH, Black Family Therapeutic Development Fund, Silicon Valley Community Foundation, Mathers Foundation, Hellman Foundation, Pershing Square, and Vallee Foundations, without whom this work would not be possible.
+We are grateful to be part of the Rockefeller and Tri-I Community and are particularly thankful to our collaborators, scientific resource centers, and to our current funding sources including NIH, Mathers Foundation, Pershing Square, Helman Family, Halis Family, Vallee Foundation, Black Family Therapeutic Development Fund, Chan Zuckerberg Initiative, without whom this work would not be possible.